Knox County Hospital DBA Samaritan Center

 Knox County Hospital DBA Samaritan Center - Vincennes, IN

-Knox County Hospital Dba Samaritan Center is a mental health and substance abuse treatment center located at 515 Bayou Street in the 47591 zip code in Vincennes, IN.
+Knox County Hospital Dba Samaritan Center is an addiction and mental health treatment facility located at 515 Bayou Street in the 47591 zip code in Vincennes, IN.
 It is operated by a private non-profit organization.
-Knox County Hospital Dba Samaritan Center provides buprenorphine maintenance, relapse prevention from naltrexone and administers naltrexone.
-Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include motivational interviewing, dialectical behavior therapy and matrix model.
-Knox County Hospital Dba Samaritan Center provides regular outpatient treatment, outpatient rehab and outpatient methadone/buprenorphine or naltrexone treatment.
+Knox County Hospital Dba Samaritan Center provides buprenorphine maintenance, naltrexone administration and relapse prevention from naltrexone.
+Some of the treatment approaches used by Knox County Hospital Dba Samaritan Center include motivational incentives, matrix model and anger management.
+Knox County Hospital Dba Samaritan Center provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient services.
 It also provides residential treatment for substance use and inpatient treatment for dual diagnosis.
 Other addiction treatment offered includes gambling disorder treatment.

 Address: 515 Bayou Street, Vincennes, IN 47591